odeum/odeum-code/docs/Mission-statement.md

 - We Love Aalborg, the city we live and thrive in
 - We Love ...
 React

-So the mission was to make a kick-ass Web Application Frontend Framework based on React.
+So the mission is to make a kick-ass Web Application Frontend Framework based on React.

-Made with Love for JavaScript and React, made with Love and help from our friends in Aalborg.
+Made with Love for JavaScript and React, made with passion and help from our friends in Aalborg.

 Made in Aalborg.